Instability of steady-state mixed-state symmetry-protected topological order to strong-to-weak spontaneous symmetry breaking: Discussion

 Another direction that warrants further study is the generalization of the physics we discussed to bosonic systems.
 For example, the spontaneous strong symmetry breaking down to nothing has been generalized to bosonic open quantum systems, leading to a degenerate steady-state manifold~\cite{lieu2020symmetry}.
 While we do not expect that the SW-SSB would lead to additional degeneracy other than the ones guaranteed by the strong symmetry, it is still worth investigating if such a phenomenon can be realized in a bosonic system, or even by Gaussian states, which can be readily realized by linear optics.

 Our work provides a concrete example that helps pave the way for classifying steady-state phases via their parent Lindbladians~\cite{rakovszky_defining_2024} instead of the density matrices themselves.
 One may have thought that adding local symmetric perturbations to the parent Lindbladian cannot lead to any instability.
 However, we have provided a wide class of examples where this is not the case.
 It therefore remains an open question of how to construct all potential symmetric perturbations under which the steady-state phases are guaranteed to be stable.
 Another natural extension of our work is to investigate steady-state phases of other types, including the cases of mixed-state phases of intrinsic topological orders or with symmetry enriched intrinsic topological orders~\cite{bao2023mixed-state,lee2023quantum,ellison_towards_2024}.
+Another promising direction is to understand the mixed-state SPT order or the transition to SW-SSB at the level of individual quantum trajectories, and to examine whether a particular choice of unraveling of the Lindbladian or quantum channel provides an advantage towards this understanding.
+For example, it was pointed out that the presence of strong symmetry in the dynamics of an open quantum system can lead to dissipative freezing~\cite{sanchez2019symmetries,tindall2023onthegenerality,munoz2019nonstationary,halati2022breaking} on quantum trajectories.
+Examining how this phenomenon interacts with the mixed-state SPT and SW-SSB could provide us with a novel approach to detect these phases.